easonwong-de/Userstyle-Userscript-Toolkit/README.md

 # userContent.css-Toolkit

-Some userContent.css excerpts one may find useful
+Some userContent.css excerpts one may find useful.